fdeblasio/pokeemerald-expansion/notes.md

     - Rival Kim uses non-flying birds (Psyduck for Water type?)
     - Update rival battle macro since starters no longer share a type with grass/water/fire
     - Nidoran named Arnold
-- Update Gym leaders/Elite Four
-    - Wallace->Frank
 - Eric Spinda pattern
-    - Change NPC text referring to original Gym Leader/Elite Four names
 - Find a way to have Sootopolis Gym Trainer Thomas use traded Pokemon stats if traded, or other if not
     - if TRADED set IVs = traded IVs nickname = nickname species = WALREIN etc
     - else trainer name = Tom species = SPHEAL
 - Similar to some cats getting a boost in Cats, boost Luvdisc and Alomomola?
     - Boost Chatot/Squawkabilly too?
         - Put Chatot earlier?